 Heat Treatment - the series of steps involved in arranging the molecular and crystalline structure of the steel into the state that you desire it.
 Heat treatment involves normalizing, thermal cycling, austenitizing, quenching, and tempering.

 Martensite - the structure of steel that produces the most hardness.
 Full transformation of the knife blade to this state is the goal of knifemakers.
-This structure is Face Centered Cubic like Austenite, but the carbon atoms "trapped" in the lattice force the iron atoms apart.
+This structure is body centered tetragonal which is formed by carbon atoms being "trapped" in the iron lattice, forcing the iron atoms apart.
 This situation induces molecular stress which generates hardness.
 Martensite when "fresh" is very brittle and must be tempered to make a good blade or tool.

 Normalizing - relieving forging stresses and increasing grain consistency, also helps distribute carbon and alloy.
 A neglected but absolutely critical step in heat treatment.